 Test your Reaction Time

-Put your design skills to the test with this brilliant shoebox football table from The Mad House.
+Put your design skills to the test with a brilliant shoebox football table from The Mad House.

-Can people with longer legs jump further or run faster?
+Design an investigation to test whether people with longer legs jump further or run faster than people with shorter legs.

-Can you construct a bow and arrow using lolly sticks and elastic bands?
+Construct a bow and arrow using lolly sticks and elastic bands.

-Can you build a catapult to shoot a basketball into a hoop?
+Build a catapult to shoot a mini basketball into a hoop.

-Can you jump further if you run and jump instead of just jumping?
+Find out if you can jump further if you run and jump or jump without the run-up.

-Is it easier to bounce a ball on a baseball bat or a tennis racquet?
+Experiment to find out if it’s easier to bounce a ball on a baseball bat or tennis racquet.

 Leave a Reply